Looking for Eric: Release

 The film competed in the main competition at the 62nd Cannes Film Festival.
 It had its UK premiere on 1 June in Lowry Outlet Mall in Salford Quays, attended by Eric Cantona, and was the gala presentation at the opening night of the Sydney Film Festival on 3 June.

 The film was released in the United Kingdom and Ireland on 12 June.
 The film was scheduled to be shown at the Melbourne International Film Festival, but five days before opening night Loach withdrew it because the film festival was "in receipt of financial support from the State of Israel".

 Screenplay

 The book for Looking For Eric is published by Route Publishing.
 It includes the full screenplay, extra scenes, colour photographs from the film and on set, and introductions from Paul Laverty, Ken Loach, Eric Cantona and production notes from the cast and crew.

 Reception

-As of January 2020, Looking for Eric has an 85% rating on Rotten Tomatoes from 99 reviews.
-The film won the Magritte Award for Best Film in Coproduction.
+Box office

-Roger Ebert, who had praised many of Ken Loach's previous works, gave the film two stars out of four.
-He said that he was surprised by the break from Loach's previous social realism, although he also said that Cantona was successful in his role.
-Ebert said that "Steve Evets uses a Manchester accent so thick that many of the English themselves might not be able to understand it.
-Eric Cantona, who is French, is easier to understand."
-Ebert had in the past defended Loach's use of Yorkshire dialect in the film Kes, which prevented the film from attaining a release in the US as it was not widely understood.
+Looking for Eric grossed $55,804 in the United States and Canada, and $11,594,922 in other territories, for a worldwide total of $11,650,726.